What Automated Customer Service Means [and How to Make it Real]

 If you automate customer service happy-go-lucky, the odds are you will produce more damage than good.
 That is why I want to highlight several delicate scenarios when you’d better steer clear of the automation in customer service:

-- A new customer.
-There are companies that wouldn’t even lift a finger.
+• A new customer.
+Some companies wouldn’t even lift a finger.
 And they are completely in the wrong!
 You know how the first impression works, so please, don’t make another mistake and let automation morph into a catastrophe.
 I mean, when a person feels just yet another number in the system.

-- A customer comes in to return an item or needs a refund.
-Here you deal with the financial side of the issue, so it’s in your best interest to let a client contact a human agent.
+• A customer comes in to return an item or needs a refund.
+Here you deal with the financial side of the issue, so it’s in your best interest to let a client contact a human agent with excellent customer service skills.
 This is the time when a person wants to feel your support, care, and faithfulness.

-- A VIP user.
+• A VIP user.
 Yes, this is the opposite of what we’ve talked about in the first bullet point here.
-The VIPs love personalization and all that human-to-human touch.
+The VIPs love personalization and all that human-to-human touch that cultivates strong customer relationships.
 So give it to them!
 You can even assign a special agent to care for such clients.
 They will appreciate such service.
 Then let customer service and support automation do the talking!

 3 common customer service automation lessons learned

 Alright, alright.
-We got that automation of customer service is a real deal.
-However, you need to make sure everything is done right in order to rock it.
+We understand that automation of customer service is a real deal.
+However, you need to make sure everything is done right to rock it.
 For that, here are 3 widely spread mistakes a business can face in this context.
 Learn from them!

 1. Automation for the sake of automation